andrewfowlie/website/content/project/bayes_factors/index.md

 Summarising [Berger et al, 2001](http://www.jstor.org/stable/4356165?seq=1#page_scan_tab_contents),

-+ Bayes factors are easy to understand - *p*-values, on the other hand, are frequently misinterpreted, even by scientists.
++ Bayes factors are easy to understand - $p$-values, on the other hand, are frequently misinterpreted, even by scientists.
 + Bayes factors may be applied to more than two models, non-nested models and cases in which asymptotic formulae cannot apply.
 + Bayes factors include an automatic Occam's razor, punishing e.g., fine-tuning.